Dummiesman/UnityTextMeshProUpgrader/README.md

 - Does not update scripts or references, that's left to you.

 - Does not create font assets, that's also left to you.

-- This expects TMPro fonts to be under the default output path and default output name.